This vegan shepherd’s pie is amazingly delicious and whips up quite quickly!

 For longer storage, cut individual pieces and store the vegan lentil shepherd’s pie in an air-tight container in the fridge for 3-5 days.

 To reheat, preheat your oven to 250-300F and warm the individual pieces until heated.

 Yes, this will cook the pie a little bit more, but it only makes it taste better, not worse!

-Of course, you can microwave the vegan shepherd’s pie as well, but heating it in the oven makes it stay warm longer and is all around healthier for you!
+Of course, you can microwave the dairy-free shepherd’s as well, but heating it in the oven makes it stay warm longer and is all-around healthier for you!